ShervinArashloo/DFD/README.md

 - Performance analysis on standard datasets: using standard and state-of-the-art datasets, the performance of the developed techniques will be becnhmarked and compared against the leading approaches from the literature.

 **Project personnel**
-Shervin R. Arashloo (principal investigator)
-Sepehr Nourmohammadi (research student)
+!Shervin R. Arashloo (http://www.cs.bilkent.edu.tr/~s.rahimzadeh/index.html) (principal investigator) Sepehr Nourmohammadi (research student)

 **Related publications**